MichaelMcCann1/Flappy-Bird/README.md

 ### Simulating Gravity

 The bird is pulled down to the ground with the `pullBird()` method.
 This method is run every 20 ms as shown in the constructor above.
 The function works by first taking the birds current speed and adding the `gravity` variable to it.
-Then the new speed and adding it to the current position of the bird.
+Then the new speed is added to the current position of the bird.
 The `top` style of the bird is then set to the resulting number.
-This results not only in the bird moving downward but also the bird actually accelerates downward like in real life.
+This results not only in the bird moving downward but also the bird will actually accelerate downward like in real life.

-The `pullBird` method also checks if the the bird has hit the ground by comparing the `BoundingClientRect()` of the bird and the ground.
+The `pullBird` method also checks if the bird has hit the ground by comparing the `BoundingClientRect()` of the bird and the ground.
 If the bottom of the bird goes past the top of the ground then it ends the game.

 ``` javascript
 pullBird() {